 Some programs require or encourage participation in an internship.
 Internships take place at approved sites, such as mental health facilities, substance abuse treatment centers, and nonprofits, and give students an opportunity to observe licensed counseling psychologists in action, as well as hone their own skills in assessment, intervention, and counseling while under supervision.
 Students may also intern at universities and help out with graduate-level research projects.

 While a bachelor’s degree in counseling psychology is an excellent way to prepare yourself for future graduate study, keep in mind that you generally must hold a Ph.D. to become licensed as a counseling psychologist or even to enter most research careers.
 Requirements for licensure vary by state, but in general, you must have a doctoral degree, must have completed an internship, and have a prescribed amount of professional experience before you can be issued a license to practice independently as a counseling psychologist, according to the U.S. Bureau of Labor Statistics (BLS).
 To boost their job prospects, some practicing counseling psychologists pursue voluntary board certification in counseling psychology through the American Board of Professional Psychology, since some employers at hospitals and clinics do require or prefer board certification.

-The median yearly salary for clinical, counseling, and school psychologists was $66,810 as of May 2010, the BLS noted.
+The median yearly salary for clinical, counseling, and school psychologists was $66,810, the BLS noted.
 Salaries vary depending on your level of experience, where you live, the size of your employer or the size of your client base, and other considerations.
-Clinical, counseling, and school psychologists can expect 22% job growth between 2010 and 2020, the BLS projects.
+Clinical, counseling, and school psychologists can expect 22% job growth, the BLS projects.